prototypefund/Digital_Bargeld-docs/api-bank.rst

     // the wire transfer subject of their respective banking system.
     exchange_url: string;

-    // The id of this wire transfer, a `TALER_WireTransferIdentifierRawP`.
+    // The subject of this wire transfer.
-    // Should be encoded together with a checksum in actual wire transfers.
-    // (See `TALER_WireTransferIdentifierP`_ for an encoding with CRC8.).
-    wtid: base32;
+    subject: string;

     // The sender's account identificator.
 NOTE, in the current stage
     // of development this field is _ignored_, as it's always the bank account